 In Hardanger, by the Hardangerfjord in South-Western Norway, there is a hiking trail called Dronningstien.
 The trail is famous for being one of HM Queen Sonja´s favorite hiking trails.
 Map to use: Hardangervidda Vest 1:50000.

 NOTE – This hike is not suitable for children!
-We recommend the use of a guide.
 This is a long and demanding hike, you should be an experienced hiker to do this hike.
 There are several steep, narrow and exposed sections on this hike.
-It is recommended to use and know how to use Map and Compass.

 There are however, multiple view points along the way, so an option for less experienced hikers would be to hike only a part of the trail.
 Whether you hike the whole trail or not, you can expect stunning, paranomic views of the Hardangerfjord.